 For more than 100 years, child protection and safety have been the bedrock principles of our work.
 In today’s world, young people are faced with enormous challenges – from poverty to the high school dropout crisis to an obesity epidemic – that threaten their chance to have great futures.
 And, unfortunately, headlines remind us every day that we live in a dangerous world that puts too many young people at serious risk.

-Given these realities, we must be ever-vigilant in ensuring that our Clubs are safe havens for Sonoma County’s youth, staffed by caring adult mentors who have the best interests of kids at heart.
+Given these realities, we must be ever-vigilant in ensuring that our Clubs are safe havens for Sonoma and Marin County’s youth, staffed by caring adult mentors who have the best interests of kids at heart.
 While child safety has been priority #1 for Clubs throughout our history, our work in this area is never done.

-Boys & Girls Clubs of Central Sonoma County is committed to helping our Clubs provide a safe and secure experience for youth.
+Boys & Girls Clubs of Sonoma-Marin is committed to helping our Clubs provide a safe and secure experience for youth.
 Our policies, detailed below, prohibit staff ,volunteers, parents, or other Members from abusing, mistreating, or having any inappropriate conduct with Members.
 We take these policies seriously.
 If you see any suspicious behavior while in our Clubs, we encourage you to immediately notify the Program Director and/or call our anonymous abuse reporting line at 707-528-7977 ext 300.

 To keep these commitments to the Members & families we serve, as well as the broader community, we have put in place the following policies, practices, and procedures to maximize safety in our Clubs*.
 Violation of any of these policies can lead to immediate termination.